Easy Vegan Wheat Bread

 There's nothing quite like home made bread.
 This hearty Easy Vegan Wheat Bread recipe is easy to whip up if you have a few hours and it's really simple.
 In bread baking, longer rise cycles at lower temperatures usually result in more flavor compounds that are generated due to the yeast extracting and break down more starches in the flour and converting them into sugars which will then get caramelized during baking.
 Some doughs call for an overnight rise in the refrigerator so optimum flavor can be developed.
 In this vegan loaf you have the option of doing an overnight slow rise in the refrigerator or a regular rise.
 The two first rise cycle is for the main fermentation of the dough where the yeast eats the most sugars and rises the bread with CO2.
-The last rise is called 'proofing' in where the dough rises after it's been molded into it's desired shape or placed in it's specific mold.
+The last rise is called proofing in where the dough rises after it's been molded into it's desired shape or placed in it's specific mold.

 In bread baking it's absolutely essential that no shortcuts are taken when following a recipe because you're manipulating a fermentation with very exacting tolerances; just like when brewing beer.
-Any deviation can result in a botched experiment, aka a "brick".
+Any deviation can result in a botched experiment, aka a brick.

-1 ¾ cups + 3 Tablespoons warm water
+Easy Vegan Wheat Bread Recipe1 ¾ cups + 3 Tablespoons warm water

 2 Tablespoons maple syrup or agave syrup